 When you bake these cookies, your home will be filled with the warm scent of the holidays.
 Your neighbors will ask, “What are you baking?”
 And the man delivering packages will be very grateful to be given a few.
 This recipe yields quite a few cookies, which makes them perfect for sharing.
 But even if you feel like you shouldn’t eat another cookie, be sure to save yourself at least one or two.

 Preheat your oven to 375°F. Line the bottom of a 9-by-13-inch baking pan with parchment paper, and butter the sides and the parchment.
-In a large, widish bowl, whisk together the flour, sugar, salt, baking powder, and spices.
+In a large, widish bowl, whisk together the flour, sugar, salt, baking powder, and cinnamon, nutmeg, cloves, and allspice.
 With a pastry blender or fork, work the chilled butter and the egg into the flour mixture until the mixture resembles a coarse meal.
 Pat half the crumb base into the bottom of your prepared pan; it will be thin.

-In the bowl of a food processor or blender, briefly pulse the filling ingredients until the berries are coarsely chopped but not pureed.
+In the bowl of a food processor or blender, briefly pulse the orange zest, orange juice, cranberries, sugar, and cornstarch until the berries are coarsely chopped but not pureed.
 Spread the filling over the crumb base.
 Sprinkle the remaining crumbs evenly over the cranberry mixture.

 Bake cookies for 30 to 35 minutes, or until lightly brown on top.
 Cool completely before cutting into squares.